-Police, FBI on scene at University of Kentucky hospital
+Armed man arrested at University of Kentucky hospital

-LEXINGTON, Ky.
-(AP) - Police and FBI agents were investigating an incident at the the University of Kentucky’s Chandler Hospital emergency room Thursday.
+The chief said officers also found body armor and possible explosive devices in his car.

+Monroe said Carroll will face state and federal charges.
+The campus police were tipped by police in Versailles, Monroe said.

 The university sent out a campus alert around 11 a.m. asking people to avoid the area.
-University officials said other parts of the campus are safe and operating normally.
+University officials said other parts of the campus were safe and operating normally.
+Officials gave the all-clear about four hours later.

-The FBI, campus police and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives were on the scene, but authorities have not announced why they have a presence at the hospital.
+The FBI, campus police and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives were also on the scene.

-The FBI Louisville office said its Lexington agency is “aware of the situation at University of Kentucky Chandler Hospital and is reporting to the scene to assist.”

-Some officers were dressed in bomb gear and there was a robot deployed on the scene, according to media reports.

 Sign up for Daily Newsletters